ihatecsv/ControlStadia/README.md

 ControlStadia has manifest permissions to run on [gamepad-tester.com](https://gamepad-tester.com), where you can view the output values of the virtual controller.
 I highly recommend setting up your virtual controller while on this page!

+## Xbox cloud support
+This extension can also be used on Xbox Cloud, but at the moment it is primarily builded for Stadia.

 ### Scale and offset example
 Say you're trying to map <kbd>R2</kbd> to a controller axis that ranges from `[-1, 1]`.
 Because <kbd>R2</kbd> expects a value in the range `[0, 1]`, we must both scale and offset the axis.
 In this case, the scale would be `0.5` (changing the range to `[-0.5, 0.5]`) and the offset would be `0.5`, (changing the range to `[0, 1]`).